 Are non-financial benefits an option?

-It's far easier to reach a satisfactory outcome if you're prepared to keep an open mind.
+It is far easier to reach a satisfactory outcome if you are prepared to keep an open mind.
 During the course of your negotiation, it may become clear that there is limited flexibility on pay.
-Come prepared with alternatives that aren't directly related to salary, such as:
+Come prepared with alternatives that are not directly related to salary, such as:

 - Support for education and training: this could involve paying for a certification, or simply guaranteeing you the time out of the office to complete a training programme

 - Flexible working hours

 - More annual leave, plus the option to purchase additional days off